CBS2 To Air Special Presentation 'COVID-19: Our Children, Our Future' Wednesday At 5:15 P.M.

 CBS2 put together a panel of doctors and infectious disease experts to answer questions submitted by parents and guardians.

-Click here for additional COVID-19 resources, including vaccine information and more.MORE NEWS: COVID Outbreak Closes Village Academy, 2nd Queens School This Week
+Click here for additional COVID-19 resources, including vaccine information and more.MORE NEWS: COVID-19 And Flu At-Home Test Kit Receives FDA Emergency Use Authorization

 COVID VACCINE